 Minority Health and Health Disparities Research Training Program (MHRT)

-The NIMHD Minority Health Research Training Program (MHRT) funds U.S. institutions to offer research training opportunities in domestic and international settings to undergraduate, post-baccalaureate, and graduate students, as well as residents, fellows, and postdoctoral students.
+The NIMHD Minority Health and Health Disparities Research Training Program (MHRT) funds U.S. institutions to offer research training opportunities in domestic and international settings to undergraduate, post-baccalaureate, and graduate students, as well as residents, fellows, and postdoctoral students.

 Institutions with MHRT funding provide training to students to conduct research in the biomedical, clinical, social, or behavioral sciences at domestic sites and/or specified foreign low and middle income (LMIC) locations.
-The targeted LMIC areas include regions that provide significant numbers of immigrants to the U.S., including Latin America (Mexico, Central and South America), the Caribbean, Sub-Saharan and West Africa, and Southeast Asia.
+The targeted LMIC areas include Latin America (Mexico, Central and South America), the Caribbean, Sub-Saharan and West Africa, and Southeast Asia.
 The training period is at least 10 to 12 weeks and may be up to one year, especially for individuals further in their careers.

 NIMHD does not work directly with students interested in the MHRT program.
 Students who are interested in MHRT must apply through the MHRT program at a specific college or university.